learn-co-students/javascript-closures-cb-gh-000/README.md

 1. Explain what a closure is
 2. Explain how a closure works
-3. Practice using a closure
+3. Practice usihng a closure
 4. Describe use cases for closures in JavaScript

 ## Introduction — The Spy Who Ate Me